Keahole Spot, Kailua-Kona

 Last but not least, you are required to pay an entry fee to the park.
 Note: be careful of other divers, boat traffic and the path down the cliff.

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
-Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
+Cronulla lies on a peninsula, between Botany Bay to the north and Port Hacking to the south.
 Cronulla is a popular tourist location and attracts many beach enthusiasts.

-Bronte is a beach-side suburb of Sydney, at about 8 km/4 mi east of Sydney's CBD (central business district).
+Coogee is a beach-side suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
 Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
 It is a popular tourist location and attracts many beach enthusiasts.